Duchess of Cornwall meets artists and schoolchildren during Ditchling Museum visit

 The children were sketching items from the museum’s collection that represented the history of the village, including a copper tea kettle, awarded during the annual Ditchling Gooseberry and Redcurrant show.

+Lucy, who met the Duchess during her last visit to the museum in 2014, is currently off on maternity leave, but returned to her place of work today to introduce the Duchess to Martha.

+The Duchess visited the museum along with her sister, Annabel Elliot, who also went to school in the village.

-The Duchess went to school in Ditchling, at the co-educational Dumbrells School.
+She has long-standing links to the village having gone to school at the co-educational Dumbrells School.

-She last visited Ditchling Museum of Art + Craft on March 26, 2014, the year the museum underwent a major redevelopment.
+Prior to her Ditchling visit, the Duchess visited Crawley to open a new activity centre.
+Read more here.